Bartletts Ferry Fishing Report – August 2009

-Bartletts Ferry: Level: Down 2.9 feet below full pool.
-Temp: High 80s.
-Clarity: Clear, with a good shoreline stain on Saturdays because of boat traffic.
+Bartletts Ferry: Level: 0.8 feet below full pool.
+Temp: Mid to high 80s.
+Clarity: Clear up the river; light stain on main lake.

 Other Articles You Might Enjoy